Illinois Newspaper Project: January 2008 – June 2009

 INP staff at UIUC completed fieldwork in southeast Illinois.
 The staff at CHM completed fieldwork in northwest Illinois, closing their project in April 2009.
 With the completion of fieldwork in downstate Illinois, the staff at UIUC began the task of re-inventorying the newspaper microfilm collection at the Abraham Lincoln Presidential Library in Springfield, and also continued preservation microfilming of unique Illinois newspapers.

 In June 2009, UIUC Library received funding under the National Endowment for the Humanities' National Digital Newspaper Program to digitize culturally significant Illinois newspapers.
 Titles digitized as part of this program are hosted on the Library of Congress' Chronicling America website.

 July 2009 – August 31, 2015

 The Illinois Newspaper Project, as part of the USNP, completed work in July 2010.
 To date, INP staff has inventoried and cataloged 21,000+ U.S. newspaper titles, added 26,000+ holdings records to the newspaper union list in OCLC, and microfilmed almost 2,250,000 pages, becoming an important resource for scholars, genealogists, and ancestry enthusiasts.
 In 2010, the INP exhausted its grant funding for preservation microfilming of unique Illinois newspaper titles, having preserved on microfilm almost 500 titles.

 In July 2013, the INP received funding under the NEH to continue digitizing culturally significant Illinois newspapers until August 31, 2015.

+September 2015 – 2021

+According to their website, they were under budget for funds they received in 2013 and were allowed an extension to reallocate the additional funds to a new project that focused on digitizing non-English language newspapers, which consisted of 9,112 pages.
+An additional grant in 2016, provided further funding.
+The aim was to prioritize titles published by and for immigrant communities in Chicago, including the world's oldest continuously published Lithuanian paper, Draugas.103,730 pages were digitized.

+In 2018, they received a grant to digitize papers from diverse communities, such as African-American, European immigrant and non-mainstream religious and political groups.
+Examples include Illinois Staats-Zeitung, Daily Worker and the African-American paper Chicago Whip.
+Due to the COVID-19 pandemic, the grant was extended and concluded September 2021.
+The finished project consisted of 37 newspaper titles and 91,308 pages.

+September 2022 – November 2025

+The INP received a grant from the National Endowment for the Humanities to digitize 100,000 pages.
+In 2023, the INP asked for public input on which titles to include and in December of 2023 the advisory board announced their selections.